alafr/SVG-to-PDFKit/README.md

  - css: style element and inline style
  - text: textPath & most attributes of text & tspan elements
  - foreignElement, clip paths, gradients
+ - opacity for groups is incorrect (can't be fixed now)
  - other things I don't even know they exist

 Warning: some features depend on options not yet commited into PdfKit will only work in the demo.